halitbatur/blog-auth-guard-solution/README.md

   - a GET request to `/articles/:slug` will correctly render the requested article
   - a GET request to `/` will correctly render the list of all articles
   - A POST request to `/articles/` will result in 403 status code and **not** create a new article
+  - A PUT, DELETE request to `/articles/:id` will result in 403 status code and **not** update or delete any article
   - A GET request to `/user/logout` will redirect to `/`
   - A GET request to `/user/authenticated` will redirect to `/`